Home Tutor Volunteer teach Bethany Aitken decided on as youngest finalist for National Volunteer Week award

 • “It’s so profitable to observe the trade.

-Ms. Aitken stated she plans to hold volunteer after she turns into a trainer.
+Ms. Aitken stated she plans to volunteer after becoming a trainer.

 ABILITY TO COMMUNICATE

 Some brilliant mathematicians are notoriously bad communicators.
-(Those of us who are not downright schizophrenic, like John Nash, famously portrayed in A Beautiful Mind, often love the world of ideas, especially because of its removal from real life!)
-If you have an absent-minded-professor type for a tutor, you have an abundance of knowledge but no way to access it.
-If you have a present-minded tutor who knows how to nurture the students’ learning process, you have an invaluable aid to your learning.
+(Those who are not downright schizophrenic, like John Nash, famously portrayed in A Beautiful Mind, often love the world of ideas, especially because of its removal from real life!)
+If you have an absent-minded-professor type for a tutor, you have abundant knowledge but no way to access it.
+If you have a present-minded tutor who knows how to nurture the student’s learning process, you have an invaluable aid to your learning.
 What a good tutor and good tutoring company do to communicate clearly:

 Related Posts